bcm-uga/HDMAX2_Simulation_Scripts/README.md

 - launch_simulations_Figure_3.R: Simulation study that compares hdmax2 to recent approaches for HDMA in step 2 of the mediation analysis.
 The script reproduces Figure 3.

+The **Overview** folder contains a short Rmarkdown tutorial on how to use the R package hdmax2